Back

 Section 6.
 Miscellaneous

 1. Retest.
-If you encounter test day issues that invalidate your test including without limitation Testing Irregularities (defined above), or otherwise keep you from completing your test, you may work with your school to schedule a retest.
-Your school may reschedule testing to later in the test window if feasible.
+If you encounter test day issues that invalidate your test including without limitation Testing Irregularities (defined above), or otherwise keep you from completing your test, you may work with your school to schedule up to 2 retests if necessary.
 Testing cannot be offered outside of the testing window.
-If a reschedule cannot occur within the window, other options may be shared with your school.
 Not all issues will be retest-eligible.

-2. Score Cancellation.
-Students that do not want their scores reported may request a cancellation by either asking staff to submit a student requested cancellation form in Test Day Toolkit or by calling customer service.
-Cancellation requests must be submitted within 5 days of the test day.
+3. Score Cancellation.
+Students that do not want their scores reported may request a cancellation by asking staff to submit a student-requested cancellation form in Test Day Toolkit.
+Cancellation requests must be submitted within 10 days of the test day.
 In some instances, scores may still be shared with schools, states, or districts.

-3. Away Students.
+4. Away Students.
 If you are testing at a school that you do not regularly attend (an "Away Student") and will be bringing a Testing Device that is managed by the school you regularly attend, you must contact the school you attend to ensure that the Exam App is downloaded to the Testing Device prior to testing.
-College Board will provide public deadlines and guidelines for Away Students to participate in the digital PSAT 10.
-Schools have the discretion to allow Away Students to test at their school.
+College Board will provide public deadlines and guidelines for Away Students to participate in the PSAT 10.
+Schools have the discretion as to whether to allow Away Students to test at their school.

-• Charging.
-Your Testing Device must be fully charged and be able to last for the duration of the test and setup.
+• Your Testing Device must be fully charged and be able to last for the duration of the test and setup.
 If your Testing Device does not have sufficient battery life, you may wish to bring a charging cable or portable charger.
-Your school may not have outlets available for all test takers.
-Schools will prioritize access to electricity for test takers approved for extended time or who are testing for longer than 3 continuous hours.
+We cannot guarantee that you will have access to an outlet.

-• Schools may have policies regarding whether the use of a Personal Testing Device is allowed on their campuses.
+• Schools may have policies regarding whether the use of Personal Testing Devices is allowed on their campuses.
 If Personal Testing Devices are not allowed and students must test using School-Managed Testing Devices, then schools are not required to provide a school-issued Testing Device to Away Students.

-8. College Board may pretest new questions on the PSAT 10 to determine if they should be included in a future PSAT 10 administration.
+9. College Board may pretest new questions on the PSAT 10 to determine if they should be included in a future PSAT 10 administration.
 These questions may appear in all test sections.
 They will not be included in computing your scores.
-Pretesting questions are built into the design of the SAT Suite and testing time for the PSAT 10 takes these questions into account.
+Pretesting questions are built into the design of the PSAT 10, and testing time for the PSAT 10 takes these questions into account.

-9. After the PSAT 10, you may be asked to participate in a test experience survey or to answer sample test questions.
+10. After the PSAT 10, you may be asked to participate in a test experience survey.
 Participation is optional and will not affect your scores.

-10. College Board takes steps to ensure that registration records are properly processed, that answers are properly processed, and tests are properly scored.
-In the unlikely event of a problem with shipping or processing test materials, or score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible, and may schedule a makeup test for impacted test takers.
-This is your sole remedy in relation to such issues.
-College Board has sole discretion in determining whether to score corrupted and irrecoverable answers that are eventually recovered.
+11. College Board takes steps to ensure that registration records are properly processed, that answers are properly processed, and tests are properly scored.
+In the unlikely event of a problem with shipping or processing any test materials, including without limitation, answers, answer submission, score reports, or with scoring the test, or score reporting, College Board will correct the error, if possible.
+Retesting may be your sole remedy in relation to such issues.
+College Board has sole discretion in determining whether to score lost or corrupted answers that are eventually recovered.

-13. You should only take the PSAT 10 one time during the testing window.
+14. You should only take the PSAT 10 1 time during the testing window.
+In the event of a Testing Irregularity as described above, you are permitted up to 2 retests.

 Section 7.
 Policies and Requirements

-1. All College Board policies and requirements referenced in these Testing Rules as well as those located on the College Board website at satsuite.collegeboard.org/psat-10 are part of these Testing Rules.
+1. All College Board policies and requirements referenced in these Testing Rules, as well as those located on the College Board website at satsuite.collegeboard.org/psat-10, and linked information therein, are part of these Testing Rules.

 2. College Board may update its policies and requirements from time to time, including without limitation Testing Device requirements, and they are subject to change up to 1 week prior to your test date.
 You are required to review these prior to each test administration.